You Earned a Ticket!

 hero image

-There are never magic answers in education, but there is considerable evidence that an ounce of prevention is worth a pound of cure.
-Early learning programs are preventive: they head off achievement gaps before they happen.
+There are no magic answers in education, but considerable evidence suggests that an ounce of prevention is worth a pound of cure.
+Achievement gaps start early.
+Why not head them off before they happen?

 Early learning starts at birth

-Learning gaps begin long before kindergarten.
-According to one Stanford study, for example, the language gap between rich and poor children begins in infancy.
+Children are born learners, and those with the opportunity to attend a good preschool begin their life with significant advantages.
+According to one Stanford study, a language gap between rich and poor children begins in infancy.
 Stanford psychologists found that 2-year-old children of lower-income families may already be six months behind in language development.
+K-12 educators can’t do much about this — for them, California’s large achievement gaps come to them as a pre-existing condition.

-Heading off gaps from the start implies helping parents prepare for their role as their child's first teacher.
+To head off gaps from the start, it helps to prepare new parents for their role as their child's first teacher.
 Nurse-Family Partnership programs begin even before birth, working with new mothers.
-These "home visiting" programs include a trained specialist who supports families with medical, parenting and family education to give children a strong start in life.
+Nurse home visiting programs support families with medical, parenting and family education to give children a strong start.

 Every dollar invested in high-quality early learning programs can save $7 later on.

-At a societal level, a wealth of evidence supports the need for universal early education.
+A wealth of evidence supports the value of universal early education.
 Estimates of the long-term return on investment from preschool programs range from a low of 200%-400% (based on a meta-analysis of multiple studies) to 700% or more.
-These gains come in the form of fewer students being held back or getting involved in crime, and more graduating from high school and college and earning higher salaries in their careers.
+Students provided early education are more likely to graduate from high school and college.
+They are more likely to attend school consistently and less likely to have to repeat a grade of school.
+They are better socialized in school and less apt to fail.

 Is preschool a magic answer?